-The iPhone 7 and 7 Plus are rumored to come without the universal connector and use a proprietary Lightning one in order to slim down some bulk.
+The iPhone 7 are rumored to come without the universal connector and use a proprietary Lightning one in order to slim down some bulk.
 This will theoretically allow Apple to slim down the devices a bit, as well as make them waterproof - one less port to worry about is a massive plus, engineering-wise!

 Thinnest iPhone ever?

 Cupertino is reportedly aiming poised to make its next devices roughly 6mm-thick

 .
 As a reminder, the iPhone 6 was 6.9mm thin, while the 6s clocks in at 7.1mm.
 One of the changes that might unlock the possibility for an even thinner iPhone 7 body is the aforementioned removal of the 3.5mm audio jack.